rlfuller/30-days-javascript/README.md

 ### Day 19 - Fun with Webcam - March 17
 I'm definitely going to have to do more research and go over this again.
 The concept was excellent; take the Media Stream from your webcam and through it in a canvas, then from that canvas, capture the pixels to take photos from your webcam, sort of like a photo booth.
 Then apply fun filter effects.
 Who knew that apply filter effects is simply just manipulating the r, g, b pixels of an image?

+### Day 20 - Speech Recognition - March 19
+Did you know that JavaScript has speech recognition built into the browser?
+No apis or external libraries?
+I didn't either.
+To use this, you need to create a new speech recognitiion object: `const recognition = new SpeechRecognition`.
+Support is limited to Chrome.